bc-luke/panier/docs/implementation_notes.md

 * We are interested in calculating tax for the purposes of generating an itemised receipt.
 * We assume a preexisting product catalog, where each product contains one more more tax classes.
 * Products may be selected by the shopper from the preexisting product catalog.
 This catalog is limited to the items in the test data.
 Unknown items are ignored.
 * The product name is the same for input and output.
 Some changes to input data had to be made to allow for discrepancies.
-TODO: Name the changes.
 * There are some products with the same name and different prices.
 We can assume that these items are available in various sizes.

+## Ruby version

+The gem has been tested in the latest version of Ruby (2.1.2 at the time of writing) only.
+Older versions should work but have not been tested.

+## Testing

+An interesting spec is found in the [`sales_tax_service_spec.rb`](../spec/panier/application/sales_tax_service_spec.rb).
+It demonstrates the successful processing of all the examples found in the [Examples](examples.md) document.

 ## Design considerations